MTrain Tour: Background and development

-Synopsis and reception
+Synopsis

 Trainor starts the hour-long concert with a performance of "Dear Future Husband", accompanied by her band, two backup singers and two dancers on stage.
-Trainor performs acoustic version of “Title” and a mashup of her song "3am" and Mraz's song "I'm Yours” with a ukulele and a guitar.
+Trainor performs acoustic version of “Title” and a mashup of her song "3am" and Mraz's song "I'm Yours" with a ukulele and a guitar.
 These songs are performed on Trainor's ukulele, which gives them a "new, island vibe" according to The Sun Chronicles Jenna Noel.
 "Walkashame" is then performed.
 At each concert, Trainor calls a person from the audience on-stage to dance with her in front of the crowd.
 The person is crowned "king" or "queen" using light-up headbands.
 "Close Your Eyes" and "Like I'm Gonna Lose You" precede a performance of "Marvin Gaye" for which Charlie Puth joins Trainor.
 This is followed by a short dance break to Lewis' song "Bills".
 Trainor performs her song "Better When I'm Dancin'".
 The set is finished with "Good to Be Alive" and "All About That Bass" as the encore.

+Reception

 Jackie Frere of Billboard gave the show at the Hollywood Palladium a rating of four out of five stars.
 She noted that Trainor gave a good performance despite her then recent vocal cord damage, writing "there was little evidence that Trainor hasn't made a nearly full recovery from her hemorrhage".
 Writing for The Sun Chronicle, Jenna Noel was positive of the show, and stated that she "had her A-game with her", and displayed "enthusiasm and confidence".

+Set list

+This set list is representative of the show in St. Louis, on July 14, 2015.
+It is not representative in all of the concerts in the tour.